shweta-yadav15/Ecommerce-Data-Analysis/index.md

 ## Motivation

 This project deals with many real-world challenges faced by e-commerce websites that includes predicting customer lifetime value using RFM score and k-means clustering, customer segmentation to find out best valued customers.
-Also, predicting review score they customers will give to their order experience depending on their location, order cost and other factors.
+Also, predicting review score that customers will give to their order experience depending on their location, order cost and other factors.
 I have also done a detailed analysis of how geolocation can affect user's experience and their purchase and much more.

 ## Dataset